 To emulate Enter The client source IP used to make the request.
 An IP address in the Client IP Address field.
-Note If no IP address is specified, AsyncOS uses localhost The authentication credentials used to make the request. e A user name in the User Name field and select an authentication realm in the Authentication Realm drop-down list.
-Note For authentication to work for the user you enter here, the user must have already successfully authenticated through the Web Security appliance.
+Note If an IP address is not specified, AsyncOS uses localhost.
+Also, SGTs (security group tags) cannot be fetched and policies based on SGTs will not be matched.
+The authentication/identification credentials used to make the request.
+A user name in the User Name field, and then choose Identity Services Engine or an authentication realm from the Authentication/Identification drop-down list.
+Note Only enabled option(s) are available.
+That is, authentication options and the ISE option are available only if they are both enabled.
+For authentication of the user you enter here, the user must have already successfully authenticated through the Web Security appliance.